 Deciding which one is best for you can be hard to do.

 In this article, I’m going to discuss almost all the current brands of zero-turn mowers sold in the U.S. (Let me know if I miss one) I’ll give you a general description of the ZTRs they offer and give you my opinion of the mowers/brand in general.
 Currently, Toro, Ryobi, Ariens/Gravely, Cub Cadet, Husqvarna, John Deere, and Troy-Bilt are the most well-known brands mainly because they are sold at the “big box” retailers and spend the most on advertising.
-But, there are also twenty-some high-quality brands that are sold only at lawn and farm equipment dealers and have been around for years.
+But, there are also twenty-some high-quality brands that are sold only at lawn and farm equipment dealers that have been around for years.

 A quick history of zero-turn mowers: